-In Jennings & another v Kelly Viscount Maugham cited the following extract from Kent's Commentaries on American Law2 with approval:3
+In Jennings & another v Kelly Viscount Maugham cited the following extract from Kent's Commentaries on American Law with approval:

-"The true principle undoubtedly is, that the sound interpretation and meaning of the statute, on a view of the enacting clause, saving clause, and proviso, taken and construed together, is to prevail."
+"'The true principle undoubtedly is, that the sound interpretation and meaning of the statute, on a view of the enacting clause, saving clause, and proviso, taken and construed together, is to prevail.'"

-The effect of applying the proviso to the main enacting clause, namely, the definition in section 1(1), is to exclude from consideration any company listed in the proviso and any shares disqualified as equity shares by the proviso.
+The effect of applying the proviso to the main enacting clause, namely, the definition of "group of companies" in section 1(1), is to exclude from consideration any company listed in paragraph (i) of the proviso and any shares disqualified as equity shares by paragraph (ii) of the proviso.
+After excluding the said companies and shares from consideration, it is necessary to assess whether the remaining companies and shares meet the requirements of the definition of "group of companies" in section 1(1).

-For a group of companies to exist it must have a "controlling group company" and one or more "controlled group companies".
-A group that does not have a "controlling group company" after applying the proviso cannot comprise a "group of companies" for the purposes of the definition in section 41(1).
-Likewise, a company whose equity shares are deemed not to be equity shares by paragraph (ii) of the proviso cannot have a controlling group company and will accordingly be excluded from forming part of a group of companies as defined in section 41(1).
+Apparent from the definition of "group of companies" in section 1(1), for a group of companies to exist it must have a "controlling group company" and one or more "controlled group companies".
+A group that does not have a "controlling group company" after applying the proviso cannot comprise a "group of companies" for the purposes of the definition of that term in section 41(1).
+Likewise, a company whose equity shares are deemed not to be equity shares by paragraph (ii) of the proviso cannot have a controlling group company and will accordingly be excluded from forming part of a "group of companies" as defined in section 41(1).